Equipment and Safety

 Mandatory Gear List

 • Mobile phone with the course map loaded into a mapping app.
-(The final course files and instructions how to install them on your phone – super easy using Capra Maps – will be provided nearer the race).
+(The final course files and instructions how to install them on your phone – super easy using Capra Maps – click on your phone to set it up).

 • Race number plate.
 To be worn on your front, attached to the outermost garment at all times.